Getting Rid of Bees In or Near Your Home

-How to Get Rid of Honey Bees in the House
+How to Get Honey Bees Out of the House

-You can call an exterminator to kill the bees.
-But they will probably not remove the hive contents unless you pay extra for the job.
+You can call an exterminator to help with the honey bee problem in your house.
+But, they will probably not remove the hive contents unless you pay extra for the job.

-Once the siding is removed and the honey bees and wax taken out, someone has to put the wall back together.
+Once the siding is removed and the hive taken out, someone has to put the wall back together.

-This is a big job that is not done for free.
-Costs vary and you should shop around to find the best solution that helps you get rid of the bees.
+Bee removal is a big job that is not done for free.
+Costs vary and you should shop around to find the best solution for your home.